moiseshorta/At-The-Edge-Of-Chaos/README.md

 # At The Edge Of Chaos

-This Pure Data (Pd) abstraction is part of the research project **"At the Edge of Chaos"**, developed during the **Ligeti Zentrum's Scientists & Artists in Residence Program 2025**.
-The author of the code is **Moisés Horta Valenzuela**.
+This Pure Data (Pd) abstraction is part of the artistic research project **"At the Edge of Chaos"**, developed during the **Ligeti Zentrum's Scientists & Artists in Residence Program 2025** by **Moises Horta Valenzuela**.

+The project proposes a novel integration of the **Impulse Pattern Formation (IPF)** algorithm with **RAVE (Realtime Audio Variational autoEncoder)** neural networks to generate dynamic, multi-channel audio performances.
+Rooted in the mathematical framework of IPF—described in Linke et al. (2019) as a recursive system of impulse reflection and feedback—the model exhibits complex behaviors such as stability, bifurcation, and chaos.

+By mapping IPF's emergent behavior to the **latent space** of RAVE models, this system enables the real-time control of multiple parallel RAVE instances, each acting as a distinct virtual instrument or sonic character.
+This creates coordinated spatial audio events that combine deterministic structure with unpredictable complexity.

+This repository contains Pure Data patches developed during the residency that demonstrate the interaction between IPF and RAVE, and serves as a toolkit for further research and creative development.

 ---